 This report provides ERP selection guidance to organizations across all industries that are evaluating ERP systems.
 The vendors featured in this report were chosen based on the strength of their functionality across a variety of products.

 ERP software scalability is important.
 To put this in perspective, think about buying a house.
 When you buy a house, you’re stuck with the foundational blueprint and corresponding square feet it came with.
 If you want a change, the only route is to start construction work to add an extension or completely remodel – both monumental undertakings.
 Buying a house is a huge investment which you’ll have to live with for several years at minimum, much like purchasing infrastructure to host an on-premise ERP system.

 However, with SaaS ERP, this long-term commitment doesn’t exist.
 Working in the cloud allows companies to scale up or down as necessary, without interrupting daily operations.
 In other words, the SaaS ERP sales model allows companies to purchase more storage space or additional environments if their requirements change.
-Even if your cloud-based ERP system is already implemented, adjusting the solution is flexible – like adding on an EDI solution or integrating to an eCommerce platform.
+Even if your cloud-based ERP system is already implemented, scaling the solution is relatively simple – like adding on an EDI solution or integrating to an eCommerce platform.

-Let’s look at an example of flexibility and scalability of SaaS ERP with a mid-size steel manufacturing company: Imagine this company implemented a SaaS ERP solution last year.
+Imagine a mid-size steel manufacturing company implemented a SaaS ERP solution last year.
 They spent several months retiring their legacy systems running their shop floor, procurement and time tracking systems, and transitioned everything over to the new ERP system.
 They’ve been live for almost a year, and things are going smoothly.